dfellis/infiniqueue/readme.md

 Simple synchronous queue to get around V8 issue with very large arrays as queues.

+[Beware using JS Arrays as FIFO queues when your queue exceeds over 100k items](https://gist.github.com/dfellis/5986471) InfiniQueue is here to help!

 ## Quick install instructions

 For Node.js